 The workspace browser for developers who do too many things at once.

-Browser + Terminal + AI in isolated git worktree workspaces.
+Browser + Terminal + VS Code + AI Agents in isolated git worktree workspaces.

 Each workspace is a git worktree — its own branch, its own directory, fully isolated.
-Split panes, workspace pages with PR activity, and instant switching.
+Configure services with doki.json, auto-setup ports, and switch contexts instantly.
+Temporary workspaces for one-off tasks.

 Per-workspace Chromium with isolated sessions.
 Cookies, localStorage, logins — all sandboxed.
-Find in page, history dropdowns, open in external browser.
+Configurable search engine, browsing history, and DevTools.
+Open in external browser with one click.

 Full PTY terminal powered by node-pty.
 Your shell, your dotfiles, your env.
 Per-workspace env vars, command history, and session persistence across restarts.

-Seven built-in agents: Claude Code, Codex, Gemini, OpenCode, Kilo, Cursor, Cline.
+Eight built-in agents: Claude Code, Codex, Gemini, GitHub Copilot, OpenCode, Kilo, Cursor, and Cline.
 Each runs inside your workspace with full branch context.
-Add your own too.
+Draw annotations, compose rich markdown, and add your own.

 Split any tab horizontally or vertically.
 Resize freely, cycle focus, equalize sizes.
 Nested splits for complex layouts — all persisted per workspace.

 Pick up exactly where you left off.
-Tabs, terminal sessions, browser history, split layouts, sidebar state — everything restored on relaunch.
+Tabs, terminal sessions, browser history, split layouts, agent conversations — everything restored on relaunch.
+Smart memory governor keeps things fast.

 Point Doki at any git repo.
 It sets up the worktree root and detects your repo config.
 One repo, unlimited workspaces.

 Create a workspace for any branch or task.
-Each gets its own worktree directory, isolated browser session, terminal, and AI agents.
+Each gets its own worktree directory, isolated browser session, terminal, VS Code, and AI agents.
+Define services in doki.json and they spin up automatically.

-Claude Code, Codex, Gemini, OpenCode, Kilo, Cursor, Cline — plus custom agents.
+Claude Code, Codex, Gemini, GitHub Copilot, OpenCode, Kilo, Cursor, Cline — plus custom agents.

 Browser, terminal, AI agent, VS Code, and DevTools tabs.
 Split any of them.